Trump Organization under criminal investigation: NY attorney general | DW | 19.05.2021

 The New York attorney general's office has opened a criminal investigation into former President Donald Trump's family business.
 The move expands what had earlier been a civil probe.

-The New York attorney general's office is now pursuing a criminal probe into former President Donald Trump's business empire, expanding the ambit of what started as a civil investigation.
+The New York attorney general's office is now pursuing a criminal probe into former President Donald Trump's business empire, expanding the scope of what started as a civil investigation.

 "We have informed the Trump Organization that our investigation into the organization is no longer purely civil in nature," Fabien Levy, a spokesperson for the attorney general's office, said in a statement.